micahdbak/exeirus/README.md

 The ``mkdoc`` program reads HTML files (or really any file), replacing certain fields with constant variables.

-This is an important program if, per-say, you intend to install EXEIRUS on a web-server with a domain-name other than mine.
+This is an important program if you intend to install EXEIRUS on a web-server with a domain-name other than mine.
 In this case, without ``mkdoc``, the static HTML files created for the purpose of running on my server will not work properly on yours.
 You would need to change every occurrence of my domain in every file, which would be tedious.
 Instead, ``mkdoc`` looks to a configuration file that defines the domain that this server is to run on.